back

 larva, young

-The newborn little larva look like defenceless micro-shrimps and indeed they are a much appreciated snack for other insects and fishes.
-But they are little predators themselves: barely hatched, they catch and devour smaller creatures, or each other if they get the chance.
+The swarming newborn little larvae look like defenceless micro-shrimps - and indeed their numbers shrink rapidly, because they are a much appreciated snack for other insects and fishes.
+But they are little predators themselves: barely hatched, they catch and devour smaller creatures, or even each other, if they get the chance.
 They moult a few times and grow at an astonishing rate.
-The shape is obvious then: a slim, glassy caterpillar with six, long legs and two frightening sickle shaped jaws with which they snap there preys.
-They need a lot of them, because they must grow fast: the larvae are even more greedy then the adult beetles.
-On the picture at left: a specimen which is still only about two centimeters, sitting in the typical posture of the Dytiscus larva: tail bend upward, body curved in an "S" (or question mark) shape.
+The shape of each larva becomes apparent: a slim, glassy caterpillar with six, long legs and two terrifying, sickle-shaped jaws: a deadly pair of pincers, with which the larva snaps its prey.
+Lots of prey, because it must grow fast: the larva is even more voracious then the adult beetle.
+In the picture at left: a specimen which is still only about two centimeters, sitting in the typical posture of the Dytiscus larva: tail bend upward, body curved in an "S" (or question mark) shape.
 The larva is lighter than water most of the time, because of the air it inhaled.
-So when letting go of it's hold, the larva slowly rises to the surface, with it's legs paddling faintly to keep balance.
-When the tip of the tail pierces the surface film, two small holes open, which are the ends of the main airducts (trachea).
+So when letting go of its hold, the larva slowly rises to the surface, with its legs paddling faintly to keep balance.
+At the moment the tip of the tail pierces the surface film, two small holes open, which are the ends of the main airducts (trachea).
 These airducts are now ventilated by breathing movements of the body.
 Two small appendages at the tail (cerci) support the upright position of the tail against the surface film.
 The larva spends a lot of time "hanging" like this at the surface, waiting seemingly lifeless for bait to pass by.
-But when a small fish, tadpole or insect comes near, the larva is suddenly very aware: like a cat it bends it's body backwards for the attack, the jaws standing wide out.
-When the prey reaches the target point the larva snatches it with a lightning fast pouncing movement of the head.
-The victim is dangling, pierced between the sickles, which almost meet in it's body.
-Then a horrifying, but also fascinating sight follows: a brown fluid is injected through the hollow jaws into the prey, that ends it's struggling after a few seconds because of the poisonous effect.
+But when a small fish, tadpole or insect comes near, the larva is suddenly very attentive: like a snake, it bends its body backwards for the attack, the jaws standing wide open.
+When the prey reaches the target point, the larva snatches it with a lightning fast pouncing movement of the head.
+The animal it caught is dangling, pierced between the sickle-shaped jaws, the sharp tips almost meeting in the victims body.
+Then a gruesome, but fascinating spectacle follows: a brown fluid is injected through the hollow jaws into the prey, that ends its violent struggling after a few seconds, because of the poisonous effect.
 The fluid contains protein-dissolving enzymes that liquifies the interior of the bait.
 The fluid is sucked back in, together with the dissolved nutrients.
-This process is repeated continuously, the streaming of the fluid is clearly visible in the jaws and in the head, where the streams gather in one duct: the digestive canal.
+This process is repeated continuously, the streaming of the fluid is clearly visible in the jaws and in the head, where the streams come together in one duct: the digestive canal.
 So the the first digestion is external.
-After an hour most preys are sucked completely empty, a skin or external skeleton is all that remains of even the fattest caddis fly larva.
-The larva drops the rest and after that is ready for the next catch, the jaws opened wide.
-After each moult the larva expands to one-and-a-half its former size untill it is about six centimeters long.
-It doesn't hesitate in attacking prey larger than itself, and won't let go even if the agonised victim drags it through the water.
+After an hour or less, most preys are sucked completely empty, a skin or external skeleton is all that remains of even the fattest caddis fly larva.
+The larva drops the rest and after that is ready for the next catch, the jaws again opened wide.
+It doesn't hesitate in attacking prey larger than itself, and won't let go, even if it is dragged through the water by the agonised victim .

 Dytiscus marginalis